urmikakasi/SocialNetworkAnalysis/README.md

 # SocialNetworkAnalysis
-Analysis of stackoverflow.com as a social network.
+Analysis of stackoverflow.com as a social network using R.